Angular-Wave/angular.ts/src/core/compile/compile.md

 -
 - ### Life-cycle hooks
-- Directive controllers can provide the following methods that are called by AngularJS at points in the life-cycle of the
+- Directive controllers can provide the following methods that are called by AngularTS at points in the life-cycle of the
 - directive.The following hooks can be defined on the controller prototype or added to the controller inside its constructor:
 - - `$onInit()` - Called on each controller after all the controllers on an element have been constructed and
 - had their bindings initialized (and before the pre &amp; post linking functions for the directives on